Paopun20/PyNES.Emulator/README.md

 1. No lag frames like on real NES hardware.
 2. Code run is still very slow.
 3. Accuracy not 100% yet.
+4. Mapping not supported yet. (it has file but not implemented yet)

 ## Development Status